Home Pregnancy Test

 - Some fertility drugs may interfere with the test results.
 Most other over-the-counter and prescription drugs, such as birth control pills and antibiotics, should not affect the results of a home pregnancy test.
 Check the package labeling for additional information.

-In addition, if there is a problem with the pregnancy, such as an ectopic pregnancy (when the fertilized egg settles in the fallopian tube instead of the uterus), hCG levels may be low and non-detectable by an at-home test and your doctor may order a blood test to determine if you are pregnant.
-Always see your doctor if you are unsure about your home pregnancy test results, and always see your doctor if you experience any unusual pain—even if your pregnancy test was negative.
+Always see your doctor if you are unsure about your home pregnancy test results, and always see your doctor if you experience any unusual pain after missing a period—even if your pregnancy test was negative.

 Can't find the health information you’re looking for?